CANDY-LINE/candy-red/README.md

 This will take a couple of minutes.

 You can ignore `npm WARN`s, `gyp WARN`s, `gyp ERR!`s and `node-pre-gyp ERR!`s unless the installation terminates normally.
-You can check if the installation is successful by `systemctl status gwd` command.
+You can check if the installation is successful by `systemctl status candyred` command.

 ## Stop/Start/Status Service

-The edison-gw service name is `gwd`.
+The service name is `candyred`.

 ```
-$ systemctl stop gwd
+$ systemctl stop candyred
-$ systemctl start gwd
+$ systemctl start candyred
-$ systemctl status gwd
+$ systemctl status candyred
 ```

 ## Uninstall from Edison